Cyber Monday may be over, but great prices are here to stay.

 If you wear contact lenses, you know there’s a bit of maintenance that comes with them.
 Your eye health is of utmost importance, which is why keeping your lenses clean should be a top priority.

-Generally speaking, using contact solution is a two-step process, so you’ll either buy one or two products to get through it.
+Generally speaking, using a contact solution is a two-step process, so you’ll either buy one or two products to get through it.

 Disinfecting solution removes germs and rids lenses of particles and organisms that can cause serious eye infections.
 A disinfecting formula may contain boric acid, hydrogen peroxide, or sodium chlorine, just to name a few active ingredients.